-Onward through central Canada, travelling by train gives passengers a sense of the country’s sheer scale.
+Onward through central Canada, traveling by train gives passengers a sense of the country’s sheer scale.
 Here you will get your first taste of wilderness as snow covered expanses pass by out of the window.
-Native forests, cabins with smoking chimneys and frozen lakes characterise the landscape.
+Native forests, cabins with smoking chimneys and frozen lakes characterize the landscape.

 Heading east, the train reaches the central prairies of Manitoba and Saskatoon before arriving at the foothills of the Rockies.